We’re delivering improvements to Apex Park in Stratford as part of our project to build a new bridge over the Avon River.

 Construction on the new bridge over the Avon River is underway.
 Trains will be able to travel at up to 90km/h in this section, a big improvement on the 10km/h speed limit in place on the existing bridge.

-The new bridge will boost reliability for passenger services and is part of the half-a-billion-dollar Gippsland Line Upgrade.
+The new bridge will boost reliability for passenger services and is part of the Gippsland Line Upgrade.

 The project will enable more frequent and reliable services for passengers by duplicating track, extending the Morwell crossing loop, upgrading level crossings and signalling, and adding second platforms at key stations along the line.